 import time t1 = time.time() nums = range(1000) sum = 0 for k in nums: sum = sum + k print("Sum of 1,000 numbers is : ", sum) t2 = time.time() t = t2 - t1 print("Elapsed time is : ", t, " seconds")

-0.0002 seconds for CPython.
-I run the code in my Core i7-6500U machine @ 2.5GHz.
-CPython takes less time compared to PyPy.
-This is normal because the task is not classified as a long-running task and thus PyPy takes much time compared to CPython.
-If the code is changed to add 1 million numbers rather than 1 thousand then PyPy might end up winning.
+0.0002 seconds for CPython (I ran the code on my Core i7-6500U machine @ 2.5GHz).
+In this case CPython takes less time compared to PyPy, which is to be expected since this task is not really a long-running task.
+If the code is changed to add 1 million numbers, rather than 1 thousand, then PyPy would end up winning.
+In this case it takes

 0.00035 seconds for Pypy and

 0.1 seconds for CPython.
 The benefit of PyPy is now obvious.
-The CPython increased dramatically while the PyPy still runs at high speed.
-Increasing the numbers to be added will make you feel how slow CPython is for executing long-running tasks.
+This should give you an idea of how much slower CPython is for executing long-running tasks.

 This tutorial introduced PyPy, the fastest Python implementation.
 The major benefit of PyPy is its just-in-time (JIT) compilation, which offers caching of the compiled machine code to avoid executing it again.
 The limitations of PyPy are also highlighted, the major one being that it works well for pure Python code but is not efficient for C extensions.